 Air and express delivery services (EDS): Firms offer expedited, time-sensitive, and end-to-end services for documents, small parcels, and high-value items.
 EDS firms also provide the export infrastructure for many exporters, particularly small and medium-sized businesses that cannot afford to operate their own supply chain.

 Freight rail: High volumes of heavy cargo and products are transported long distances via the U.S. rail tracking network.
 Freight rail moves more than 70 percent of the nation’s coal, 58 percent of its raw metal ores, and more than 30 percent of its grain.
 This subsector accounted for approximately one third of all U.S. exports.

 Maritime: This subsector includes carriers, seaports, terminals, and labor involved in the movement of cargo and passengers by water.
-Water transportation carries about 78 percent of U.S. exports by tonnage via U.S.- and foreign-flag carriers.
+Water transportation carries about 78 percent of U.S. exports by tonnage, via both foreign-flag and U.S.-flag carriers.